ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ### Validating a TEEP Message {#validation}

-When TEEP message is received (see the ProcessTeepMessage conceptual API defined in {{RFC9397}} section 6.2.1), the following validation steps are performed.
+When a TEEP message is received (see the ProcessTeepMessage conceptual API defined in Section 6.2.1 pf {{RFC9397}}), the following validation steps are performed.
 If any of the listed steps fail, then the TEEP message MUST be rejected.